 How Do Car Insurers Feel About Unemployed Individuals?

 There are different ways insurance companies assess unemployed individuals when pertaining to car insurance.
 Car insurance companies may view an unemployed individual as a higher risk of not maintaining their vehicles and not making insurance premium payments due to their financial situation.
 Unemployed individuals may pose a higher credit risk.
 Unemployed individuals may also be at a higher risk of making false insurance claims.
-However, depending on the insurance provider and the relationship you have with them, unemployment can sometimes work in your favour when it comes to insurance premiums.
+However, depending on the insurance provider and the relationship you have with them, unemployment can sometimes work in your favor when it comes to insurance premiums.
 If you have always maintained a good driving record and paid your premiums on time showing your insurance provider you are a responsible individual, your premiums may be reduced to reflect the reduction in driving time on the road.
-Keep in mind it is not only what you do for a living or a fact of being unemployed that plays a role in determining what your annual premiums will be, many factors are taken into consideration by insurance providers when determining your premium such as age, driving experience and history, where you live, the purpose for driving and other factors.
+Keep in mind it is not only what you do for a living or a fact of being unemployed that plays a role in determining what your annual premiums will be, many factors are taken into consideration by insurance providers when determining your premiums such as age, driving experience and history, where you live, the purpose for driving and other factors.

 Always Shop Around To Obtain The Best Car Insurance Rates and Coverage